 Workplace gender equality

 Narrowing the gender pay gap requires collective effort from all levels of government, business, and the community.
-The Office for Women works in partnership with the Workplace Gender Equality Agency (WGEA) to further drive this change.
+The Office for Women works in partnership with the Workplace Gender Equality Agency) to further drive this change.
 WGEA is a statutory Government agency charged with promoting and improving gender equality in Australian workplaces.

 Review of the Workplace Gender Equality Act 2012

-In 2021 the Department of the Prime Minister and Cabinet led a targeted Review of the Workplace Gender Equality Act 2012 (WGE Act).
-The WGE Act Review (the Review) considered the current legislation and gender equality indicators, along with ongoing employer reporting obligations.
-The Review was released in March 2022, and concluded that the gender pay gap in Australia was not closing at a fast enough rate.
+In 2021, the Department of the Prime Minister and Cabinet led a targeted Review of the WGE Act.
+The Review considered the current legislation and gender equality indicators, along with ongoing employer reporting obligations.
+The Review was released in March 2022.

-In August 2022, the Government agreed in-principle to implement all ten of the Review’s recommendations.
-The Office for Women is implementing the Review’s recommendations to further drive gender equality in Australia.
+In August 2022, the Government agreed to implement all ten of the Review’s recommendations.

 References